d3yii2/d3files/README.md

     ) ?>
 ```

-### Acces control
+### Access control

-In config disableController set true fordisabling use d3files controler, where no realised any acces control.
+In config disableController set true for disabling use d3files controller, where no realised any access control.
 ```php
     'modules' => [
         'd3files' => [